 There's a few things you can do to minimize the problem: 1), don't install more extensions than necessary, 2), disable any unneeded CSP related options in an extension, 3), check if an extension uses CSP prior to installing it with the Extension source viewer add-on (you can do this by searching the code using

-!content-security-policy), 4), when starting Firefox, go immediately to the add-on page (about:addons) and disable any critical extensions that use CSP and then re-enable them.
-For example, the most important add-ons to me are uBlock Origin and uMatrix, so when i start Firefox, i disable both and then re-enable uBlock first and uMatrix last.
+!content-security-policy), 4), when starting Firefox, go immediately to the add-on page (about:addons) and disable any critical extensions that use CSP, then re-enable them.
+For example, the most important add-on to me is uMatrix, therefore when i start Firefox i disable uMatrix and then re-enable in order to be sure that it takes precedence over any other add-on that uses CSP.
 The last extension that you enable is the one that will have priority regarding CSP header modification.

 To learn how you can disable unnecessary CSP related options in some of the add-ons listed here, see the Extensions section of the 'ghacks' user.js wiki.